 A History of Service

 The first recorded law enforcement action in Pinole involved one of the Bay Area’s most famous western lawmen, Harry N. Morse who was the third Sheriff of Alameda County and one of the most famous gunfighters of his time as documented in John Boessenecker’s book, Lawman.
-Few people know one of Sheriff Morse’s famous gunfights occurred here in Pinole before it was a town:
+Few people know one of Sheriff Morse’s famous gunfights occurred here in Pinole before it was a town.

 Very little is known of Pinole’s law enforcement history from 1868 to1903; however when the Town of Pinole was incorporated in 1903, we find the first reference to the town’s law enforcement.
 The first Town of Pinole minutes, a 1903 document, record a motion made that the Town “Marshall be allowed dollars to purchase a pistol, badge, and outfit.”
 Although other historical records refer to Pinole’s early law enforcement officers as Constables, the Town of Pinole minutes refer to them as Marshals.

 Arthur “Jerry” McDonald was the Town of Pinole’s second Marshal/Constable.
 He was appointed as the Contra Costa County District 11 Constable in 1918.
 His jurisdiction ran from Pinole to Crockett.
-Constable McDonald, a former Hercules Powder Plant foreman and co-owner of McDonald’s & Company Clothing, which sold items of the highest fashion, thrived in the rambunctious environment of Pinole saloons, hotels, and theaters.
-The 1920s changed the Wild West atmosphere of the town.
-Veterans were returning from World War I and social clubs, sports teams, and fraternal organizations thrived.

 Constable McDonald was replaced by long time Pinole resident and Irish immigrant Gene Shea, who served as Pinole’s last constable.
 Shea worked side-by-side with Pinole’s first part-time Traffic Police Officers, who were hired to address the ever-growing traffic issues on Highway 40 (now San Pablo Avenue).

-Shea kept busy with drunken servicemen trying to find something to do during lengthy train layovers, and German saboteurs trying to set fire to the railroad tracks.
+The father of the modern Pinole Police Department, Hugh Young, started in 1943.
+Young served the City of Pinole from 1943 to 1967.
 Young is believed to have created the modern Pinole Police Department in 1950.
 He had worked as a Contra Costa Sheriff’s Motorcycle Deputy in the late 1930s and was hired as the first Police Chief of Pinole.
 The first Pinole Police uniform was tan with a green jacket modeled off a Contra Costa County Sheriff’s Office uniform.
 Pinole’s first police patch was a triangle inset with a wheel and wings, the patch read “Pinole” over the wheel and “Police” under the wheel.

 In 1964, with the annual Fiesta Del Pinole events, the City contracted Mr. Harvey, a long-time Pinole resident and artist to create a city seal.
 The Pinole City Council was so impressed with his work it was used to create Pinole’s current police patch with its trademark Native-American.
 The patch was initially placed on the tan uniform; however the tan uniform was replaced with the navy blue uniform around 1969.

 On July 24, 1972 Pinole lost its second Police Officer in the line of duty.
 Patrolman John Sellers was a decorated Vietnam veteran who served for six years in the Army before discharging as a Captain.
 Patrolman Sellers had only worked for the Pinole Police Department for two years when he responded to a call of a man with a gun threatening patrons at the Antlers Tavern.
-The patron, Orland Davis, was intoxicated and threatening other patrons with pistol.
-Patrolman Sellers was shot dead by Davis as Sellers approached him.
-Davis was eventually tackled by Patrolman Eikenbary who took him into custody.
-Only the patrol watch commanders carried radios and Eikenbary had to call the shooting in on a telephone.

 On August 16, 1975, several gang fights broke out during the Fiesta Del Pinole celebration at the four corners area of Pinole.
 The Pinole Police Officers and reserve officers who were on duty were quickly surrounded and attacked.
 Police officers from all over West Contra Costa County responded to control the mob of over 500 people.
 The second day of the celebration also saw riotous fights.
 As a result the City of Pinole never held a Fiesta Del Pinole celebration again.